tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/NET-development.md

 The easiest  way to deploy to a cloud enviromnet is called *software as a service*, where the management of the underlying infrastucture is managed by the cloud provider.

+## IoT Development
+You can build IoT apps with C# and .NET that run on Raspberry Pi, HummingBoard, BeagleBoard, Pine A64, and more.
+There are three common approaches:
+- *.NET IoT Libraries* is suitable for computers that can run .NET, i.e. a computer with an operating system like Raspberry PI.
+- *.NET nanoFramework* is a free and open-source platform that enables you to write C# applications for constrained embedded devices.
+- *Meadow* by Wilderness Labs gives you .NET on embedded devices for industrial IoT and build production-grade solutions using .NET.

 ## Code management
 It is strongly recommended to use an online *source control system* to manage your code and other assets of your application.